 03:39

-Now, you don’t trust someone, you place restrictions on them, right?
-If I doubt my older sister’s ability to back the 10 percent interest I established on her last loan, I’m going to withhold her ability to get more money from me, until she pays back.
+Now, if don’t trust someone, you place restrictions on them, right?
+If I doubt older sister’s ability to pay back the 10 percent interest I established on her last loan, I’m going to withhold her ability to get more money from me, until she pays it back.

 03:52